 G-IV Pattern #1: As with the P-3 Pattern #2, alternatively the G-IV would fly a modified lawnmower at typical operating altitudes.
-The proposed pattern is similar to the standard lawnmower pattern, but could include a few modifications such as extending the zonal legs an additional degree longitude or focusing on the near-core environment ($\sim 3^{\circ} \times 3^{\circ}$), and double the number of drops per zonal leg than standard, with optimal drops spacing of 0.6° longitude (can adjust to 0.75° longitude if have to as a minimum requirement) for a total of 36 (25) drops in the lawnmower portion of the pattern.
+The proposed pattern is similar to the standard lawnmower pattern, but could include a few modifications such as focusing on the near-core environment ( $\sim 3^{\circ} \times 3^{\circ}$ ), and double the number of drops per zonal leg than standard, with optimal drops spacing of 0.6° longitude (can adjust to 0.75° longitude if have to as a minimum requirement) for a total of 36 (25) drops in the lawnmower portion of the pattern.
+The fine resolution is required to perform a moist static energy budget analysis.
+[Note: pair with P-3 Pattern #3 to form the "Thermodynamic Precursors of Intensity Change (TPIC) module"]